ianthehenry/pat/README.md

 Here's a quick diff between `pat/match` and Janet's built-in `match`:

+- `pat/match` supports pattern alternatives with `or`
+- `pat/match` supports pattern aliases and refinements with `and`
 - `[x y z]` patterns match exactly, instead of matching prefixes of their input
-- failure to match any pattern raises an error by default, instead of returning `nil`
+- `pat/match` raises an error if none of the provided patterns match the input, instead of returning `nil` (you can still specify `nil` as an explicit default if you want)
 - `(@ foo)` is spelled `(= foo)`
-- parens mean something completely different (see "operator patterns" below)
+- there's a different syntax for attaching conditions to patterns (see "predicate and expression patterns" below)

-`pat/match` is a bit more powerful than the built-in `match`, supporting pattern alternatives (with `or`) and pattern aliases (with `and`), making it just as expressive as patterns in OCaml or Haskell.

 # Symbol patterns

+> Symbol patterns are the same as the native `match`, except that `&` is not a valid symbol in `pat/match`, while `@` is.

 Symbols match any values, and bind that value.